JoshuaCarter/Vanguard-40k/core-rules.md

 Text in ***Bold-Italics*** refers to an official term or rule from the 40k core rules.
 See [**Terms**](https://github.com/JoshuaCarter/40k-Vanguard/blob/main/terms.md).
 > Text in quote-blocks are designer notes.

-## The Golden Rule
+## The Golden Rules

-If any rule here contradicts an earlier rule, then the latter rule overrides the former.
+- If any rule here contradicts an earlier rule, then the latter rule overrides the former.

-## Immutable Laws

-Vanguard is played according to the normal 40k core rules unless stated otherwise.
+- Vanguard is played according to the normal 40k core rules unless stated otherwise.

-Armies must calculate their cost in points.
+- Armies must calculate their cost in points.

-The minimum ***Battlefield Size*** is 22" x 30".

-> The smaller ***Battlefield Size*** is intended to cater for very small games or smaller playing spaces, but it is otherwise recommended that you use the normal ***Battlefield Size*** of 44" x 30".

 ## Detachments